RAD J131346.9+500320: LOFAR telescope observations

+The LOFAR core near Exloo, Netherlands.

 The detection was made possible through the Low Frequency Array (LOFAR), the world's largest and most sensitive radio telescope operating at low frequencies between 10 and 240 MHz.
 LOFAR consists of 52 antenna stations distributed across eight European countries, creating a pan-European interferometer with unparalleled sensitivity and angular resolution at these frequencies.

 LOFAR's innovative design utilizes thousands of simple antennas without moving parts, with signals digitally combined in software to create radio images.
 This revolutionary approach provides more than two orders of magnitude better sensitivity than previous telescopes at these frequencies, making it ideally suited for detecting faint, extended radio structures like ORCs.

 Physical characteristics and structure

 Ring system properties

-RAD J131346.9+500320 exhibits a remarkable double-ring morphology, with each ring measuring approximately 300 kiloparsecs (approximately 978,000 light-years) in diameter.
+RAD J131346 exhibits a double-ring morphology, with each ring measuring approximately 300 kiloparsecs (approximately 978,000 light-years) in diameter.
 The entire structure extends over 800 kiloparsecs (2.6 million light-years), embedded within diffuse emission that rivals the size of giant radio galaxies.

 The twin rings display mild brightness enhancements at their intersection points, suggesting complex interaction between the overlapping structures.
 This configuration represents only the second known example of an ORC with intersecting rings, making it exceptionally rare among the handful of confirmed ORCs discovered to date.

 Spectral analysis and power

-Detailed spectral analysis reveals steep radio spectra with spectral indices of α₅₄^{144} = 1.22 ± 0.15 and α₁₄₄^{1400} = 1.20 ± 0.10.
+Detailed spectral analysis reveals steep radio spectra with spectral indices of α_{54}^{144} = 1.22 ± 0.15 and α_{144}^{1400} = 1.20 ± 0.10.
 These consistently steep values across a wide frequency range support interpretation of the emission as aged synchrotron plasma, characteristic of relic emission rather than ongoing jet activity.

 The integrated radio luminosity reaches 2.27 × 10^{26} W Hz^{−1} at 144 MHz, making it nearly two orders of magnitude more powerful than other known ORCs, which typically exhibit luminosities in the range 10^{23}–10^{24} W Hz^{−1}.
-This extraordinary power, combined with its high redshift of z ≈ 0.94, establishes RAD J131346.9+500320 as both the most distant and most powerful ORC identified to date.
+This power, combined with its high redshift of z ≈ 0.94, establishes RAD J131346 as both the most distant and most powerful ORC identified to date.